ssec-jhu/evolver-ng/docs/source/concepts.rst

 Buffering
 ---------

-Both Sensor and Effector drivers in the evolver system have separate methods for reading/writing values to the underlying hardware device and for getting and setting values in within the evolver software framework.
+Both Sensor and Effector drivers in the eVOLVER system have separate methods for reading/writing values to the underlying hardware device and for getting and setting values in within the eVOLVER software framework.

-The primary reason for this separation is to simplify the operation of potentially multiple controllers working against multiple vials, while recognizing that the serial protocol for hardware on the standard evolver boxes
+The primary reason for this separation is to simplify the operation of potentially multiple controllers working against multiple vials, while recognizing that the serial protocol for hardware on the standard eVOLVER boxes
 both:

 * reads-to/writes-from *all* vials in a single serial communication, and